interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 2. Improve your parser with word embeddings.
 3. Incorporate another NLP technology or add a new game-play experience.

 The first two parts are structured walkthroughs.
 The 3rd part is open-ended and allows you to apply your creativity.
+The homework deliverables are in italics; make sure to read these carefully.

-## Task 1: Improve your Parser with WordNet
+## Part 1: Improve your Parser with WordNet

 We will start by improving the coverage of the parser in your text adventure game, so that it can handle a variety of user input instead of just a single hard-coded command.
 This will allow the player to use other words than what you used when you wrote the command.
 For example, "Toss/throw/chuck the stick" will all resolve to the same command.